TonyRipa/PlaceValue/README.md

 The position operator is almost as beautiful.
 It shifts right instead of left (i.e. .1 instead of 10), but has the necessity of pointwise scaling by .012345&hellip;.
 Applied to our state .10<s>1</s>0&hellip; the position operator yields .030<s>5</s>0&hellip;.

 We actually have enough now to show Heisenberg's Uncertainty Principle.
 And do just that in <i>Mechanics.html</i>.
 For pedagogical simplicity (and without loss of generality) we do it with the pseudo-momentum operator 10, and the true momentum operator i0.
 Formally, we show xp-px=iħ.
-Or in natual units, xp-px=i.
+Or in natural units, xp-px=i.
 Furthermore since the factor i plays no interesting part in xp-px (while it does play an interesting part in the Schrodinger Equation with the sign of p^2), we also show a simplified construction with xp-px=1.

 In Wave Mechanics, Heisenberg's Uncertainty Principle follows from the fact that the derivative operator doesn't commute with multiplication by x.
 Which is ungraspable without calculus.
 It is somewhat more elegant in Matrix Mechanics, where Heisenberg's Uncertainty Principle follows from the fact that Matrix Multiplication is not always commutative, and is not for position and momentum matrices.
 This is ungraspable without linear algebra.
 In PlaceValue mechanics, Heisenberg's Uncertainty Principle follows from the fact that arithmetic multiplication doesn't commute with an even more naive kind of multiplication (point-wise multiplication [12⊗34=38]).
 This is graspable in elementary school.